Last updated December 2025

 What are the main analytical (reading, writing, arts-based) approaches you will create and use in order to address your research questions?

-To move on to the Dissertation phase, a student must have an approval meeting with their committee.
-If approved, the dissertation committee will fill out the Committee Membership Form.
 All materials must be turned in no later than 3 weeks before the end of the semester (the University’s last day of classes).
-Essential deadlines can be found on the Doctoral Program website.
+Current academic year program deadlines can be found here.
+Upon approval by the Doctoral Program and Graduate School, students will be admitted to candidacy and can register for dissertation credits (EDL 7999).

 A cohesive dissertation committee is imperative for a successful dissertation.
 Writing a dissertation is a lengthy journey, and the support of a strong committee is a tremendous asset for completing that journey successfully.
-The committee consists of a minimum of three members -- the Chair and at least two other faculty with graduate faculty status.
+The committee consists of a minimum of three members—the Chair and at least two other faculty with graduate faculty status.

 This section outlines the specifics of the dissertation and defense process, which is the final phase of the program that leads to earning a doctorate.
 This phase of the program involves working with a dissertation committee.